jonassu/OpenDuo-iOS-Objective-C/README.md

 3. Download the **Agora Video SDK** and the **Agora Signaling SDK** from [Agora.io](https://www.agora.io/en/download/).
 4. Unzip the downloaded **Agora Video SDK** and copy **libs/AgoraRtcEngineKit.framework** to the *OpenDuo* folder of your project.
 5. Unzip the downloaded **Agora Signaling SDK** and copy **libs/AgoraSigKit.framework** to the *OpenDuo* folder of your project.
-6. Open OpenDuo.xcodeproj, connect your iPhone／iPad device, set up your development signing, and run the sample App.
+6. Open OpenDuo.xcodeproj, connect your iPhone／iPad device, set up your code signature, and run the sample app.

 ## About the Dynamic Key

-This sample project has the dynamic key calculated on a mobile device.
-For security reasons and to avoid error, Agora recommends calculating the Dynamic key on your own business server.
+This sample project provides a preset Dynamic Key.
+For security reasons and to avoid errors, Agora recommends generating the Dynamic Key on your business server.

 For information on the SignalingToken, see the [SignalingToken](https://docs.agora.io/en/2.2/addons/Signaling/Agora%20Basics/key_signaling?platform=All%20Platforms).